 Even in organisations where the majority sit in functional open-plan cubicles, the real wadosi will still be found ensconced in large, thick-walled, lavishly furnished private offices.
 As though only the bosses need privacy.
 This, I believe, is a flawed idea that needs to die out.
 Bosses should be in the thick of the action, close to employees and located where they can watch customers.
 Quiet work, thinking and confidential meetings can be conducted in spaces dedicated for those purposes.

 At all these companies, bosses sit where they can have the greatest impact, not where they are bestowed the greatest status.
 The modern business landscape does not reward fusty old workspaces or outdated ideas about hierarchy and entitlement.
-If you are trapped behind four walls in a large organisation, break them down and shed your mental chains.
+If you are trapped behind four walls in a large organisation, you might want to break them down and shed your mental chains.